CE INSTITUTE LLC BLOG

 Spa, Bodywork & Massage Treatment Table Sanitation During COVID-19

-Les Nouvelles Esthetiques, Inc. has published CE Institute LLC Founder Selena Belisle's article: Treatment Table Sanitation.
-Please be safe during COVID-19.
+Les Nouvelles Esthetiques, Inc. has published this info and more in CE Institute LLC Founder Selena Belisle's article: Treatment Table Sanitation.

 7 STEPS FOR PROPER MASSAGE THERAPY TABLE SANITATION DURING COVID-19

-Massage Magazine has published CE Institute LLC Founder & Instructor Selena Belisle's article of how to sanitize a massage table and table equipment during COVID-19:
+Massage Magazine has published CE Institute LLC Founder & Instructor Selena Belisle's article of how to sanitize a massage table and table equipment during COVID-19 (screenshot of the article below).

 Massage therapists, spa and bodyworkers have stepped up their sanitation habits in our new pandemic of COVID-19; however, there is one additional step that can be taken in addition to sanitizing a treatment table.